University of Mary

 Nearby Top Colleges

-Here are some notable universities surrounding the University of Mary:
+Here are some notable schools surrounding the University of Mary, along with their brief introductions:

-North Dakota State University-Main Campus - Ranked 231 in the 2025 US News, this comprehensive university offers a wide range of undergraduate and graduate programs.
+North Dakota State University-Main Campus: Ranked 231st in the 2025 US News rankings, this comprehensive university offers a variety of undergraduate and graduate programs, focusing on research and innovation.

-University of North Dakota - With a rank of 244, it is another comprehensive university that is known for its research programs and diverse academic offerings.
+University of North Dakota: With a rank of 244, this comprehensive institution is known for its strong programs in aviation, health sciences, and engineering.

-University of Minnesota-Twin Cities - As a major research university ranked 54, it is known for its diverse programs and vibrant campus life.
+University of Minnesota-Twin Cities: Ranked 54th, this major research university is known for its diverse range of programs and vibrant campus life in the heart of the Twin Cities.

-Carleton College - A top-ranked liberal arts college at 8, it is recognized for its rigorous academics and beautiful campus.
+Carleton College: This top-ranked liberal arts college (ranked 8th) is celebrated for its rigorous academics and strong emphasis on student-faculty collaboration.

 Campus Safety